-- A. Preparation for execution starts early in the calendar year with the identification of distinguished guests and estimates for the size of the Head Table and script preparation. - B. States Dinner Head Table development starts with tracking, prior to the staff's departure to the conference, acceptance of the Association's invitation by the persons in the pre-designated category of Head Table candidates (shown below) - C. As a minimum the NGAUS Director of Industry Relations and Development needs only those acceptances where the person will attend the States Dinner and verification of the person's full name, title/rank, and position and if a spouse will attend. - D. NGAUS Director of Industry Relations and Development works with State POC to provide names and information for the creation of seating charts. - E. Dinner Menu - 1.
-When ordering the dinner, the Host State should review the agreement/contract to determine if the contract allows for substitutions for items of the menu, garnishment, adornment, and bread.
-The serving entity will not substitute dinner items without prior consent of the Host State. - F. Conference - 1.
-With the arrival of the NGAUS staff at the conference site, arrangements for the SD are finalized.
-Once NGAUS Staff arrive at the Conference site, they shall finalize arrangements for the NGAUS seating plan at the States Dinner. - G. Set Up - 1.
-NGAUS and Host State personnel must ensure that the national, Army, Air Force, NGAUS and state flags from the business session are on the podium for the States Dinner. - 2.
-Historically, the States Dinner Head Table numbered 90 to 120 persons.
+- A. Preparation for execution starts early in the calendar year with the identification of distinguished guests and estimates for the size of the Head Table and script preparation. - B. States Dinner Head Table development starts with tracking, prior to the staff's departure to the conference, acceptance of the Association's invitation by the persons in the pre-designated category of Head Table candidates (shown below) - C. As a minimum the NGAUS NGEF Director needs only those acceptances where the person will attend the States Dinner and verification of the person's full name, title/rank, and position and if a spouse will attend. - D. NGAUS NGEF Director works with State POC to provide names and information for the creation of seating charts.
+Head Table and VIP Seating.